jundalisay/spblist/content/en/research/mohammad/quran/sura-044a.md

 23. “Set out with My servants by night—you will be followed.

 24. And cross the sea quickly; they are an army to be drowned.”
-25. How many gardens and fountains did they leave behind?
-26. And plantations, and splendid buildings.

-27. And comforts they used to enjoy.
+<sup>25.</sup> How many gardens and fountains did they leave behind? <sup>26.</sup> And plantations, and splendid buildings. <sup>27.</sup> And comforts they used to enjoy.

-28. So it was; and We passed it on to another people.
+<sup>28.</sup> So it was; and We passed it on to another people.

-29. Neither heaven nor earth wept over them, nor were they reprieved.
+<sup>29.</sup> Neither heaven nor earth wept over them, nor were they reprieved.

-30. And We delivered the Jews from the humiliating persecution.
+<sup>30.</sup> We delivered the Jews from the humiliating persecution.

-31. From Pharaoh.
+<sup>31.</sup> From Pharaoh.
 He was a transgressing tyrant.

-32. And We chose them knowingly over all other people.
+<sup>32.</sup> We chose them knowingly over all other people.

-33. And We gave them many signs, in which was an obvious test.
+<sup>33.</sup> We gave them many signs, in which was an obvious test.

-34. These people say.
-“There is nothing but our first death, and we will not be resurrected.
+<sup>34.</sup> These people say.
+“There is nothing but our first death, and
+we will not be resurrected.

-36. Bring back our ancestors, if you are truthful.”
+<sup>36.</sup> Bring back our ancestors, if you are truthful.”

-37. Are they better, or the people of Tubba and those before them?
+<sup>37.</sup> Are they better, or the people of Tubba and those before them?
 We annihilated them.

-38. We did not create the heavens and the earth and what is between them to play.
+<sup>38.</sup> We did not create the heavens and the earth and what is between them to play.

-35. We created them only for a specific purpose, but most of them do not know.
+<sup>35.</sup> We created them only for a specific purpose, but most of them do not know.

-40. The Day of Sorting Out is the appointed time for them all.
+<sup>40.</sup> The Day of Sorting Out is the appointed time for them all.

-41. The Day when no friend will avail a friend in any way, and they will not be helped.
+<sup>41.</sup> The Day when no friend will avail a friend in any way, and they will not be helped.

-42. Except for him upon whom Allah has mercy.
+<sup>42.</sup> Except for him upon whom Allah has mercy.
 He is the Mighty, the Merciful.

 43. The Tree of Bitterness.
 44. The food of the sinner.